Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 # Lessons
 ## Setup
 1. Download the [data files for the lessons](http://tiny.cc/gcb-data).
-2. Create a directory for the course.
+2. Create a directory for the course: `mkdir GCB-Academy-2015`
 3. Move that file into a directory where you want the files for this course.
-4. Unzip the file:
+4. Unzip the file: `unzip GCB-Academy-2015-02-05-master.zip`

-For some reason I need to put text here in order for Markdown to turn the next line into code

-     $ unzip GCB-Academy-2015-02-05-master.zip

 ## Examining the contents of files